 Decide how you’ll calculate, track, and report each employee’s sick leave balance.
 Services like Square Payroll can help by automatically calculating and reporting your employees’ sick leave balance on their pay stubs.

-Provide a written copy of your sick leave policy to employees at time of hire (example document).
+Provide a written copy of your sick leave policy to employees at the time of hire (example document).

 Display a poster explaining your sick leave policy.